Last updated: 23 February 2019 12:02 PM (GMT)

 AIR POLLUTION IN GHANA

-Air pollution is linked to around 7 million premature deaths worldwide every year, with countries in Africa and Asia worst affected.1
+Air pollution is linked to around 7 million premature deaths worldwide every year, with developing countries such as Ghana, Nigeria and India worst impacted.1

 AIR QUALITY MONITORING IN GHANA

-Air quality monitoring in Ghana is limited to only 15 locations, all in the Greater Accra Region.
-None for the rest of the country’s 15 regions (6 newly created).2
+Air quality monitoring (non-continuous) in Ghana is limited to only 15 locations, all in the Greater Accra Region.
+None for the rest of the country’s 15 regions (including the 6 newly created).2

-Ghana does not issue air quality alerts to the public.
+To make it worse, Ghana's EPA does not issue any form of air quality alerts to the public.

-Lack of sufficient air quality monitoring networks, reliable data and awareness could be contributing to mortality and disease burden from air pollution in Ghana.
+Lack of real-time air quality monitoring networks, exposure information, reliable data and awareness could be contributing to mortality and disease burden attributable to air pollution in Ghana.

 WHAT ARE THE CAUSES OF AIR POLLUTION IN GHANA?

-Ghana’s dirty air (both indoor and outdoor) are characterized by:
+Ghana’s dirty air (both indoor and outdoor) is characterized by: